Archery Association of India

-Archery Association of India (AAI) is the national governing body of archery in India.
-Its headquarters are located in New Delhi, and its current president is Arjun Munda, AAI is a non-profit, government funded organisation affiliated by World Archery Federation (IAF), Asian Archery Federation (AAF) and Indian Olympic Association (IOA) and recognized by Ministry of Youth Affairs and Sports of India.
+Archery Association of India is the national governing body of archery in India.
+Its headquarters are located in New Delhi, and its current president is Arjun Munda, AAI is a non-profit, government funded organisation affiliated by World Archery Federation, World Archery Asia, Indian Olympic Association and recognized by Ministry of Youth Affairs and Sports of India.

 AAI came into existence on 8 August 1973 after archery was reintroduced to the Olympic Games in 1972.
 It is responsible for organising, promoting and controlling the sport of archery in India.
+The organisation runs the Archery Premier League.